nlp-tlp/redcoat/README.md

 Redcoat is a lightweight web-based annotation tool for labelling entity recognition data.

 ## Dependencies

-- NodeJS and NPM
+-   NodeJS (v16.16.0) and NPM (v8.11.0)
-- MongoDB version 4 or later
+-   MongoDB v4.2.24

+Note that later versions of the above packages may work, but have not been tested.

 ## How to install

-First, ensure [Mongodb](https://www.mongodb.com/download-center/community) is installed.
-On the Community Server page, download the latest stable version (4.2.3 as of the time of writing) for your operating system (Windows x64, MSI for most users).
+First, ensure [Mongodb](https://www.mongodb.com/try/download/community) is installed.
+On the Community Server page, download version 4.2.24 for your operating system (Windows x64, MSI for most users).
 Once it has been installed, open a new terminal window, and run Mongodb:

     $ mongod